microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/overview.md

 ---
 title: "Microsoft Graph REST API beta endpoint reference"
-description: "Documentation for the Microsoft Graph REST API beta endpoint, which includes APIs that are currently in preview and aren't yet generally available." ms.localizationpriority: high
+description: "Find reference content for the Microsoft Graph REST APIs in the beta endpoint, which includes APIs that are currently in preview and aren't yet generally available." ms.localizationpriority: high
 doc_type: conceptualPageType
 ms.subservice: "non-product-specific"